tomcatmwi/rabbitwave-client/README.md

 # Known bugs

 - Add friendly error message for when an asset list can't be loaded
-- Stop button should stop the video, not rewind
+- Stop button is buggy.
-- Video superimposed without recording.
+- There's no exit confirmation now.
+- Superimpose a video without recording and pause it.
 Start recording.
 Start video.
 Stop video.
-Error.
+Error, and the audio track doesn't switch.

 # Future plans